rajneesh304/obsidian-sync/Java/Collection/Collection.md

 # Topics
 1. ArrayList
 2. HashSet
-	- Set is a collection of unique values
+	- HashSet is a collection of unique values
-	- There is no concept of index in a set
+	- There is no concept of index in a HashSet
-	- There is no ar
+	- There is no particular order in which the values are stored in a HashSet
+	-